NosibleAI/nosible-py/docs/getting_started.rst

    with Nosible(nosible_api_key="basic|abcd1234...") as client:
        bulk = client.bulk_search(
-           question="What chip-development responsibilities has Intel committed to under its deal with Apple?", n_results=2000
+           question="What chip-development duties has Intel committed to under its deal with Apple?", n_results=2000
        )
        print(len(bulk))